Montelibero/MTLA-Documents/Internal/Principles/Principles.en.md

 # Principles of the Montelibero Association

-We, the participants of the Montelibero Association, formulate the fundamental principles that guide decision-making within the Association and describe our activities.
-These principles apply solely within the framework of the Association, to its officials in the course of their duties, and do not regulate the personal beliefs of participants outside of it.
+We, the participants of the Montelibero Association, define the basic principles that guide our decisions and describe our activities within the Association.
+As co-authors of the activities on the Association's platforms, and especially as its representatives, we are guided by these principles.

 ## 1. Self-Ownership and the Non-Aggression Principle